bensezio/basic-node-website/README.md

 # Building a website with Node.js and Express

-This repository follows on from the course: 'Building a Website with Node.js Node.js' by Daniel Khan on [LinkedIn Learning] It uses NodeJs and Express to create a web app using EJS templatesl
+This application uses NodeJs and Express to create a web app using EJS templates.

 ## Setting up the project